Blog

 - Basic Economy ticket holders: Delta, American, and United's Basic Economy fares on some routes prohibit carry-on bags in the overhead bin — you're forced to check even a rolling carry-on for an additional fee.
 Always check fare class restrictions before booking.

-- Southwest co-branded cardholders: Even after Southwest's 2026 policy change, Rapid Rewards credit card holders still receive one free checked bag — read your specific card benefits.
+- Southwest co-branded cardholders: Even after Southwest's May 2025 policy change (Southwest), Rapid Rewards credit card holders still receive one free checked bag — read your specific card benefits.

 - Travellers with elite status: United Silver and above, Delta Silver Medallion, and American Gold status all include at least one free checked bag — no card needed.